-51. During the research, a researcher may obtain information about, or evidence of physical, medical, or psychological problems of which the participant is unaware.
+52. During the research, a researcher may obtain information about, or evidence of physical, medical, or psychological problems of which the participant is unaware.
 In such a case, the researcher has a duty to inform the participant if the researcher believes that by not so doing, the participant's future well-being may well be endangered.

-52. If during the research a participant solicits advice or help from the researcher, caution should be exercised.
-If the issue is serious, and the researcher is not qualified to offerhelp, then the appropriate source of professional advice should be recommended.
+53. If during the research a participant solicits advice or help from the researcher, caution should be exercised.
+If the issue is serious, and the researcher is not qualified to offerhelp, then Page 12 of 17 the appropriate source of professional advice should be recommended.

-53. Participants should be informed of procedures for contacting the researcher within a reasonable time following participation, should stress, potential harm, or related questions, or concerns arise despite the precautions required by these principles and guidelines.
+54. Participants should be informed of procedures for contacting the researcher within a reasonable time following participation, should stress, potential harm, or related questions, or concerns arise despite the precautions required by these principles and guidelines.
 Where research procedures might result in undesirable consequences for participants, the researcher has the responsibility to detect and remove or correct these consequences.

-54. Where research may involve behaviour or experiences that participants may regard as personal and private, the participants must be protected from stress by all appropriate measures, including the assurance that answers to personal questions need not be given.
+55. Where research may involve behaviour or experiences that participants may regard as personal and private, the participants must be protected from stress by all appropriatemeasures, including the assurance that answers to personal questions need not be given.
 There should be neither concealment nor deception when seeking information that encroaches on this privacy.

-55. In conducting research with children, great caution should be exercised when discussing the results with parents, carers, and teachers.
+56. In conducting research with children, great caution should be exercised when discussing the results with parents, carers, and teachers.

-Research data confidentiality

-56. Research participants have a right to remain anonymous.
+Research data confidentiality 57.
+Research participants have a right to remain anonymous.
 It applies to the collection of databy means of cameras, tape recorders, and other data-gathering devices, as well as data collected in face-to-face interviews or in participant-observation.

-57. Research participants should understand the capacities of such devices; they should be free to reject them if they wish.
+58. Research participants should understand the capacities of such devices; they should be free to reject them if they wish.
 In the event that confidentiality cannot be assured to participants, the participant must be warned of this prior to giving consent.

-58. Researchers are expected to keep clear and accurate records of all results obtained including primary data, interim results, and final outcomes, as well as the procedures followed, and approvals granted.
+59. Researchers are expected to keep clear and accurate records of all results obtained including primary data, interim results, and final outcomes, as well as the procedures followed, and approvals granted.

-59. Data should be stored securely in a paper and/or electronic format, as appropriate.
-Researchers should consider the accessibility of relevant data and the format in which relevant data will be made available to others.
+60. Data should be stored securely in a paper and/or electronic format, as appropriate.
+Researchers should consider the accessibility of relevant data and the format in which relevantdata will eventually be made available to others.
 For data stored electronically a back-up should always be kept.

-60. Procedures must be established within each school or directorate for the retention of data, and all researchers must comply with these procedures.
-Each directorate or school has its own data retention schedule.
-Each school is responsible for providing enough space and other resources to enable storage of data, and for the security of that data.
+61. Procedures must be established within each School for the retention of data, and all researchers must comply with these procedures.
+Each School is responsible for providing Page 13 of 17 enough space and other resources to enable storage of data, and for the security of that data.
 It is vital that researchers check the terms of their funding and if the institution is responsible for long term storage costs these must be written into grant application.